The number one question we always get about bleach is:

 Once you get the whole head a consistent level 10, the toning will come out very well.

-Should I use Foil?
+Should I use foil?

 Using foil and indirect heat will help you speed up the lifting